shravanshanmugam/learn-react/react-router-v6/notes.md

 - Use when we have shared UI where we only want to update a container instead of reloading the entire page
 - Create list of child routes in a parent route
 - Child route element will point to child component
-- Parent route component should have an <code>Outlet</code> component where the child component will render based on the path
+- Parent route component should have an `Outlet` component where the child component will render based on the path

 ```xml
 <Route path="/host" element={<HostLayout />}>